 Why I Applied to be a Fellow

 "As a geriatrician, mother of three and family support for aging parents, I applied to be a Health and Aging Policy Fellow because I believe even though our youth may be our future, older individuals are our treasures.
-I want to learn how to influence the creation of policies that support aging individuals being treated with the dignity and respect they deserve and defend their ability to maintain the independence and sense of control in their lives which we all desire.
+Through the fellowship, I have learned how to influence the creation of policies that support aging individuals being treated with the dignity and respect they deserve and defend their ability to maintain the independence and sense of control in their lives which we all desire.
 Keeping individuals as engaged members of society as they age not only promotes quality of life, but allows our youth and all of us ‘in between’ to benefit from the wisdom and insights that come with years of experience.
 When age does lead to the need for care and services, I want to assure our policies and programs support a person-centered approach that allows for individual autonomy and choice."

 Agency for Healthcare Research and Quality (AHRQ)/Department of Health and Human Services (HHS)